germanparra0202/ombreProject/README.md

 # From here, and after having all of the scripts, you can run the command below to run the script
 #   python3 main.py

+# Go to localhost:5000 to see the first page